Master’s (Doctoral) Program in Journalism

 Active in Fields Abroad

 We accept a large number of international students, mainly from Asian countries, and many of them enter the program after gaining work experience.
 This means discussions, analysis, and deliberations from an international perspective happen on a daily basis in seminars and other activities.
-Many of our graduates are active in higher education institutions, international organizations, and universities in Japan and abroad.
+Many of our graduates are active in higher education and research institutions, international organizations, and universities in Japan and abroad.

 Selected Thesis Topics